MoeinGhbh/RestfulFlaskPythonReact/README.md

 ---

 for run website should go to flask-backend and type:

 #python main.py

 ---

-for this project need to install some database and ORM <br />
-         as sqlalchemy tinydb
+for this project need to install some database and ORM as sqlalchemy tinydb
 ### pip install tinydb
 ### pip install flask_sqlalchemy